US participates in HIRAIN exercise with German partners

 |High-Res.
 Downloads:

-This work, US participates in HIRAIN exercise with German partners, by SSG Crystal Carpenter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, US participates in HIRAIN exercise with German partners, by MSG Matthew Keeler and SSG Crystal Carpenter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 No keywords found.